05 Nov Navigating Insurance Coverage For M+D Crutches

 If you’re curious about medical insurance and how coverage and reimbursement work, you’re certainly not alone, whether you are:

-- injured / recovering from surgery and using mobility aids for the short-term,
+- injured / recovering from surgery and using mobility aids for a short-term,

-- a long-term user who has a life-long condition (amputation, condition like Multiple Sclerosis, Ehlers Danlos Syndrome or EDS, Cerebral Palsy, Spina Bifida, RA, etc.),
+- a long-term user who has a life-long condition (amputation, conditions like Multiple Sclerosis, Ehlers Danlos Syndrome or EDS, Cerebral Palsy, Spina Bifida, RA, etc.),

-- or someone who’s looking at a procedure whose recovery requires crutches.
+- someone who’s looking at a future procedure whose recovery requires crutches.

 Whichever category you fall under, you have probably dealt with medical insurance and reimbursement.
 In fact, your insurance company is probably one of your most frequently called numbers these days.
-We’re here to help you navigate the purchase of your M+D Crutches and maximize your possible insurance reimbursement.
+We’re here to help you navigate the purchase of your M+D Crutches or Combo Stix and maximize your possible insurance reimbursement.

-Keep reading if you want to get reimbursed for the cost of your M+D Crutches and if you:
+Keep reading if you want to get reimbursed for the cost of your M+D Crutches or Combo Stix and if you: